mingtaiha/n.ai/README.md

 (venv) $ ./run.py
 ```

-If we want to expose this to a public facing URL, we can use [ngrok](https://ngrok.com/):
+Optional: If we want to expose this to a public facing URL, we can use [ngrok](https://ngrok.com/):

 ```
 (venv) $ ./ngrok http 5000